Addepar/addepar-style-toolbox/styles/README.md

 - utilities
 - elements

-### Addepar Classic
+### Onyx
-The `adpr-classic` directly is where all styling related to Addepar's UI2 interface is kept.
-The `adpr-classic` directory contains:
+The `onyx` directly is where all styling related to Addepar's Onyx interface is kept.
+The `onyx` directory contains:
 - core-variables (should be importing from `core`)
 - utilities
 - elements